Announcement

 We understand that this is incredibly frustrating and disheartening, especially for those who have been looking forward to getting back out on the trails.
 Please know that we are working as quickly as possible to resolve this and get you riding again.

 In the interim, we ask that you please hold off on contacting media or government representatives.
 While we absolutely value your voices and experiences, it is important that we first complete and submit a clear, evidence-based proposal so that government has something tangible to respond to.
 Engaging too early may unintentionally slow the process or dilute the impact of our advocacy.
-Since we have raised it, the government departments have been incredibly swift and supportive in their actions.
+Since we have raised it, the government departments have been swift and supportive in their actions.

 There will be a time to mobilise.
 We will be calling on our community to support advocacy efforts, share experiences and help shape the future of adaptive cycling legislation.
 When that time comes, we will provide clear guidance on how to get involved and who to engage with so we can have the strongest possible impact together.